Home >Resources>Bulk Waste Disposal>How to Dispose of Dirt

 Cost to Dump Dirt Yourself

-Dirt disposal costs between $32 - $40 per ton at most landfills.
-This does not include the cost of a truck rental, gas and time spent hauling the materials.
+Dirt disposal costs between $30 and $50 per ton at most landfills.
+This doesn’t include renting a truck, gas prices and time spent removing the materials.

-Because the weight of soil can vary so greatly, budgeting can be tricky, especially when using a smaller dirt disposal option like a junk removal service.
+Budgeting for dirt removal can be tricky, especially when using a smaller dirt disposal option like a junk removal service.
 Junk removal trucks are typically limited to a 2-ton load, which costs around $600.
-If your materials end up weighing more than this, they’ll have to schedule a second pickup, which can end up doubling your costs to $1,200.
+If your materials weigh more than this, the company will have to schedule a second pickup, which could double your costs to $1,200.

-In contrast, the average cost of a 10 yard roll off dumpster is $394, which can include up to a 10 ton weight limit depending on where you live.
+In contrast, the average cost of a 10 yard roll off dumpster is $410, which can include up to a 10-ton weight limit depending on where you live.
 Because it can be hard to estimate the weight of dirt on large projects, it’s typically more cost-efficient to rent a dirt dumpster or haul and dump the materials yourself.

 Frequently Asked Questions About Dirt Disposal